AndreaMnzt/ns3-V2I-V2V/README.md

 - Russell Ford, NYU Wireless
 - Gabriel Arrobo, Intel

+The integration of MmWave and MilliCar modules in this repository was developed by Andrea Manzato, with the support of professors and assistants from University of Padua (UniPd).

 ## License ##

 This software is licensed under the terms of the GNU GPLv2, as like as ns-3.
 See the LICENSE file for more details.

+## Author Notes

+This extension was developed for the Network Analysis and Simulation course project.
+The aim of the project is to integrate mmwave and millicar simulation in the same simulation script to evaluate interference effects.
+An example of the integration can be found in the following files:
+- Scenario A: scratch/mmwave-vehicular-video-integration.cc
+- Scenario B: scratch/mmwave-vehicular-epc-integration.cc
+This module DOES NOT integrate millicar and mmwave communication in the same node (e.g. a vehicle can still not communicate with an eNB), However this might be achieved by integrate mmwave and millicar netdevice instances in the same Node.

+If you need help to understand how this module was developed or you want to get in touch, please open an issue on this repository or PM me on LinkedIn.
+All files in this repository are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+This program is distributed under the same license and conditions of ns-3 simulator, MilliCar and MmWave module at 24 July 2022.

+Per aspera ad astra.
+Andrea Manzato